MontclairRobotics/Team555Tools/README.md

 All classes will be located in the `org.team555` package.

-The tools used to generate a consistent layout for the archives found in the *archives* folder can be found in the *tools* folder.
+The tools used to generate a consistent layout for the archives found in the *archives* folder can be found in the *archiver* folder.